The Beginners Guide To Pour Over Coffee

 Here’s what I mean.
 Some pour over brewers can be used with standard paper filters; others with special filters only available online.
 Some brewers will require a meticulous setup and brewing process; others just require a bed of grounds and water.

 This article gave you an overview of pour over brewing in general.
-To see what the brewing process of particular pour over dripper is like, check out these brewing guides:
+To see what the brewing process of a particular pour over dripper is like, check out these brewing guides:

 What You Need for Pour Over (or Drip) Coffee